MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_04_insights_and_reporting.md

 1. Log in to your Cloud for Sustainability environment at +++https://make.powerapps.com+++.

+1. If needed, change the environment to **MC4S** on the top bar.

 1. Open the **Sustainability Manager** Application.

     ![Graphical user interface, application, Teams Description automatically generated](./Images/Lab04/L04_image004.png)

-    >[NOTE!] **Important** Please make sure that you have completed the previous labs to ensure that the dashboards and reports show meaningful data.
+    >[ALERT!] **Important** Please make sure that you have completed the previous labs to ensure that the dashboards and reports show meaningful data.

 ### Task 1: Explore Sustainability Dashboards